• Skip to primary navigation

 • Delicious obvs

 And guess what?
 I smashed it!
 Totally wrecked the competition.
 Let me guess, you've been scouring blogs looking for a sour cream that doesn't require you to soak cashews for six years but also doesn't taste of tofu?
 I know!
 Because I've done the same thing.
-And that's why mine is literally THE BEST vegan sour cream recipe!
+And that's why we're all here, right friends?!
+You want something to put on your vegan nachos, or inside your vegan tacos, or heck, inside your next batch of vegan seven layer dip!
+Don't worry, I've got you!

 vegan sour cream